trifgeorge/SpringBootExample/README.md

 To build and run the project `mvn spring-boot:run`(default profile is set to `DEV`).

-If you need to change or add a new profile please check [Configuration](#configuration)
+If you need to change or add a new profile please check [Configuration](#configuration).

 ## Further Development